mberneaud/EuroscepticMisfitMasterThesis/Analysis/Data/MZES_EUM_merging_notes.md

 ## General issues
 + There are roughly 300 observations more in the MZES data set as compared to the Euromanifesto data set
 + The MZES data set is encoded as a SPSS .sav file whereas the Euromanifesto data is encoded as a STATA data file (.dta)
++ Found out that it's best to pass both `read.dta` and `read.spss`the correct args to prevent R from using the value labels assigned to the data

 ## Ideas for unique identifier
 + Important: when reading data into R, best compatibility is achieved by letting R ignore value labels and using underlying coding in SPSS/STATA
++ Used the two variables _year_ and _party_ now
+  + _party_ variable has the two-number country code "baked in"